Seilamuk/Seilamuk-/unity NH/Android-InApp-Unity-NH-Documentation.md

 <a name="step4" />
 ##Step 4, Adding an exit ad to your project

-Use the *StartAppBackAndHomePlugin* in components where you would like the user to press 'home' or 'back' to exit the application.
-The plugin will show an ad and then exit the application.
+Add the StartApp 'Back' plugin to your Unity project.
+This plugin will show an ad when a user presses the 'back' button

-**1.** Copy the StartAppBackAndHomePlugin.cs to the Assets folder <br></br>
+**1.** Copy the StartAppBackPlugin.cs to the _Assets_ folder <br></br>
-**2.** Drag the StartAppBackAndHomePlugin.cs to the components which you would like pressing 'home' or 'back' to exit the application <br></br>
+**2.** Drag the StartAppBackPlugin.cs to a components in your scene <br></br>
-**3.** Do not implement exit on the 'back' in this components <br></br>

-> **NOTE:** there is no need to implement exit on the 'back' button in these components as the plugin will exit the application after showing the ad.
+> **NOTE:** :  There is no need to implement exit on the 'back' button in these components as the plugin will exit the application after showing the ad.
-For additional usage options, please refer to [Extended Usage](Android-InApp-Unity-NH-Documentation#extended-usage) section.

 [Back to top](#top)